geom3trik/tuix/README.md

     Decrement,
 }
 ```

-To make our counter struct an actual widget it needs to implement two traits.
+Now, to make our counter struct an actual widget it needs to implement two traits: `BuildHandler` and `EventHandler`.
 The first is the `BuildHandler` which has a single function called `on_build` which will describe how our widget is constructed with all of its sub-widgets:

 ```Rust
 impl BuildHandler for Counter {